Top Mistakes to Avoid When Pullback Trading and How to Overcome Them?

 Selling climaxes are one of the strongest indications of a major market reversal and the start of a new trend in the opposite direction.
 After a climax, there is a higher probability that the trend will reverse or consolidate, leading to whipsawing price movements that can be difficult to trade pullback profitably.
 A selling climax in a downtrend is essentially a period of extremely heavy panic selling, which creates an over-extended or oversold market.

 - Three should be a trend (stage 4) and overextended

-As u can see in the above chart. after heavy selling with volume, become overextended, then the price reverse.
+As u can see in the above chart. after heavy selling with volume, becomes overextended, then the price reverses.
 Avoiding pullback trading after a climax can help traders avoid potential losses and wait for more favorable market conditions for pullback trading

 Not Adjusting for Changes in The Market Condition

 Pullbacks occur when the price temporarily retraces against the trend.
 These pullbacks can give trading opportunities to those who can identify correctly and act quickly.
-However, market conditions can change quickly, and if you not adjusting according to market conditions change can lead to loss.
+However, market conditions can change quickly, and if you do not adjust according to market conditions, change can lead to loss.

 To avoid this mistake, traders should be aware of changes in the market and adjust their strategies accordingly.
 For example,

 - The trading pullback shows consecutive strong candles with volume increasing.
 (Change in momentum)